 •Proof of Income

-This includes documents such as pay stubs and bank statements that show regular deposits.
-The lender will scrutinize these to verify your ability to repay this loan.
+This includes documents such as pay stubs and bank statements showing regular deposits.
+It is required to verify your ability to repay the loan.

 •Proof of Residency